-I am often asked how I got into energy saving and being green, and I confess I was highly sceptical about global warming et al originally.
+I am sometimes asked how I got into energy saving and being greener.
+I confess that I was highly sceptical about global warming (etc) originally.

 I like doing that with electronics, with software, and lately with energy and thus carbon.

 With the electronics and software no one should be astonished that I spent quite a lot of my time working with embedded systems, where squeezing glory from a severely-constrained device is an art form and a necessity, from robots in the 1980s through to smart radiator valves three decades later (similar compute power for much less energy in this case).

 It turns out that in any of those, being able to do more with less, and turn out something tens or hundreds of times faster than your rivals, is a well-rewarded skill.